 Our focus is entirely on Brexit at the moment, but other major issues will arise in this Commission's lifetime, particularly the discussions around the future of Europe and the future shape of the EU.
 What input is the Taoiseach making to those discussions and what time are we putting into them, particularly in terms of defending the interests of smaller nations?

 Another issue that needs to be discussed at European Council level is the climate change agenda.
 It will be the major challenge facing the incoming Commission, as approved at the meetings in question.
 A Commission that comes into office on the back of these meetings cannot profess to be a climate change-friendly Commission while endorsing the Mercosur deal as currently framed.
-In light of the Brazilian rain forest fires, the Taoiseach has signalled his potential opposition to the deal.
-Will he clarify his remarks on same?
+In light of the Brazilian rainforest fires, the Taoiseach has signalled his potential opposition to the deal.
+Will he clarify his remarks on that?

 Due to the passage of time, people have forgotten the political games that were played around the appointment of President-elect von der Leyen.
 The candidate that the Taoiseach proposed and in whose campaign he was involved during the European elections was Mr. Frans Timmermans.
 Will the Taoiseach recall for the House the circumstances in which Mr. Timmermans was effectively dropped in favour of the President-elect?